w3f/jam-milestone-delivery/deliveries/milestone-delivery-template.md

 ## Documentation checklist

->Please check the boxes to confirm that you have provided all the required documentation, providing direct links whenever possible. **DO NOT** include links to private documents.
+>Please check the boxes to confirm that you have provided all the required documentation, providing direct links whenever possible. **DO NOT** include links to confidential or private documents.

 >Chose the relevant option(s) (e.g Option A | Option B | etc.) and delete the rest.